Krayno/personal-website/README.md

 The Javascript was written in TypeScript.
 When building, it's processed by Babel to be ES5 compatabile then processed again by Webpack.

+### Main Features
+- Two Themes, Dark Theme and Light Theme.
+- Blog posting.
+- Project posting.

+### Javascript features
+- Theme memorisation.
+- Theme toggling if OS changes theme.
+- Theme toggle with a button.
+- Buttons shrink on click and and expand on mouse up.

 Feel free to use this website for your own personal use and modify it to your liking.

 ## How to develop with the project